leighrobertson512/blog/content/classes/2019-winter-code-em-younglings.md

 ## Hands-On/Coding

-We will finish up Lightbot, and potentially start Hopscotch.
-She has been progressing quickly which is awesome.
-Probably can start Python soon.
+We will finish up Lightbot, and our understanding of procedures.
+Next moving onto Hopscotch, and the next step in programming.

 ## One Thing to Remember